score-spec/score-compose/README.md

 You will also need a recent version of Docker and the Compose plugin installed.
 [Read more here](https://docs.docker.com/compose/install/).

 ## ![Get Started](docs/images/overview.svg) Get Started

+**NOTE**: the following examples and guides relate to `score-compose >= 0.11.0`, check your version using `score-compose --version` and re-install if you're behind!

+See the [examples](./examples) for more examples of using Score and provisioning resources:

+- [01-hello](examples/01-hello) - a basic example of a Score Workload
+- [02-environment](examples/02-environment) - an example of environment variables and the `type: environment` resource
+- [03-files](examples/03-files) - mounting local files into the running Workload
+- [04-multiple-workloads](examples/04-multiple-workloads) - examples of multiple containers and workloads together
+- [05-volume-mounts](examples/05-volume-mounts) - an example of an "empty-dir" volume resource with `type: volume`
+- [06-resource-provisioning](examples/06-resource-provisioning) - detailed example and information about resource provisioning and the operation of the `template://` provisioner
+- [07-overrides](examples/07-overrides) - details of how to override aspects of the input Score file and output Docker compose files

 If you're getting started, you can use `score-compose init` to create a basic `score.yaml` file in the current directory along with a `.score-compose/` working directory.